9HAF image

 Abstact

-Protein-protein interactions (PPIs) are at the core of all key biological processes.
-However, the complexity of the structural features that determine PPIs makes their design challenging.
-We present BindCraft, an open-source and automated pipeline for de novo protein binder design with experimental success rates of 10-100%.
-BindCraft leverages the weights of AlphaFold2 1 to generate binders with nanomolar affinity without the need for high-throughput screening or experimental optimization, even in the absence of known binding sites.
-We successfully designed binders against a diverse set of challenging targets, including cell-surface receptors, common allergens, de novo designed proteins, and multi-domain nucleases, such as CRISPR-Cas9.
-We showcase the functional and therapeutic potential of designed binders by reducing IgE binding to birch allergen in patient-derived samples, modulating Cas9 gene editing activity, and reducing the cytotoxicity of a foodborne bacterial enterotoxin.
-Lastly, we utilize cell surface receptor-specific binders to redirect AAV capsids for targeted gene delivery.
-This work represents a significant advancement towards a "one design-one binder" approach in computational design, with immense potential in therapeutics, diagnostics, and biotechnology.
+Protein-protein interactions are at the core of all key biological processes.
+However, the complexity of the structural features that determine protein-protein interactions makes their design challenging.
+Here we present BindCraft, an open-source and automated pipeline for de novo protein binder design with experimental success rates of 10-100%.
+BindCraft leverages the weights of AlphaFold2 (ref.
+1) to generate binders with nanomolar affinity without the need for high-throughput screening or experimental optimization, even in the absence of known binding sites.
+We successfully designed binders against a diverse set of challenging targets, including cell-surface receptors, common allergens, de novo designed proteins and multi-domain nucleases, such as CRISPR-Cas9.
+We showcase the functional and therapeutic potential of designed binders by reducing IgE binding to birch allergen in patient-derived samples, modulating Cas9 gene editing activity and reducing the cytotoxicity of a foodborne bacterial enterotoxin.
+Last, we use cell-surface-receptor-specific binders to redirect adeno-associated virus capsids for targeted gene delivery.
+This work represents a significant advancement towards a 'one design-one binder' approach in computational design, with immense potential in therapeutics, diagnostics and biotechnology.

 Legend